bimmerconnected/bimmer_connected/README.rst

 Installation
 ============
-Just install the latest release from `PyPI <https://pypi.org/project/bimmer-connected/>`_ using :code:`pip install bimmer_connected`.
+:code:`bimmer_connected` requires **Python 3.6 or above** but should also run with Python 3.5.
+Just install the latest release from `PyPI <https://pypi.org/project/bimmer-connected/>`_ using :code:`pip3 install --upgrade bimmer_connected`.

-Alteratively, clone the project and execute :code:`pip install .` to install the current :code:`master` branch.
+Alteratively, clone the project and execute :code:`pip install -e .` to install the current :code:`master` branch.

 Usage